A 130-ton 'fatberg' lurking under London is the stuff of nightmares

 Stretching longer than the length of two football fields, a 130-ton mass of congealed oil, wet wipes, diapers and sanitary products colloquially known as a "fatberg" risks blocking up a Victorian-era sewer under the streets of London.

-As hard as concrete, the "fatberg" is so compacted that workers use saws to take small pieces off the mass.

-High-powered jet hoses also help to break it up while an industrial vacuum sucks it to ground level.
+As hard as concrete, the "fatberg" is so compacted that workers used a saw to cut small pieces off the mass Wednesday afternoon.
+High-powered jet hoses break it up while an industrial vacuum sucks chunks to ground level.

 The U.K. capital's system of tunnels and sewers goes largely unnoticed by the city's 8.7 million residents — at least until something goes wrong.